Continued from the beginning

 1. Michael Heiser

 I won’t quibble with Steve’s comments about Michael Heiser.
 I actually considered including a note in my initial article to explain why I quote Mike so much.
 If there were other scholars doing what he is doing, I would quote them too.
 But there aren’t.
 It’s true that Mike is a niche scholar—in my opinion his limitations become obvious any time he strays too close to analytic or systematic theology—and I have extensively critiqued him for this.
 But in his niche he is not only a respectable scholar—he’s the only one who is readily accessible.
 This lack of competition reflects ill on the assembly.

 2. Legendary embellishment

 I agree with Steve that the works I cited to prove the pedigree of my interpretation often involve legendary embellishments.
 I don’t think 1 Enoch 6–7, for example, is likely to be true where it overreaches the Bible in its details.
 My point was twofold:

 To our knowledge, alternative readings are late innovations in the history of understanding the text.
-That lends prima facie weight to the traditional reading (and those italics are not just there because prima facie is a Latin term).
+That lends prima facie weight to the traditional reading (and those italics are not just there because it’s a Latin term).